snmoya/DecoProject/mobile-app/README.md

 ### Functionalities

 - **Maps View**: The main page is a map that renders all the available zones and the user’s location.
-- **Zones selection**: Zones can be click by the user, so it shows up a notificatin window to start receiving notificaitons.
+- **Zones selection**: Zones can be click by the user, so it shows up a notification window to start receiving notifications.
 - **Side Menu**: Allows the user to access notification settings.
       - **Blink Setting**: The user can adjust the settings to make the screen blink when notifications are received.
 They can also choose the color for a more personalized experience, providing an additional visual alert.
       - **Vibration Settings**: The user can select different vibration lengths.
 Since some users are more sensitive than others, extra-long alarms can be helpful.